abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 spiritual life and one of the main activities we do with spiritual practice.
-It is not like having a livelihood in which we are given a clear task, day after day---a livelihood where we might have the attitude that, A*s long as I do this I don't have to worry about anything.
+It is not like having a livelihood in which we are given a clear task, day after day---a livelihood where we might have the attitude that, *As long as I do this I don't have to worry about anything.
 I just do my job, go home, go to bed, and everything is okay.
 I don't have to give it much thought.* This is not how it is with spiritual life, nor with spiritual practice.
 We are not here merely to